3-D Ultra Radio Control Racers

 The racing mechanics emphasized arcade-style action over simulation, featuring six special weapons and power-ups to gain competitive advantages3.
 The game included two difficulty levels and supported custom paint jobs through 128x128 24-bit BMP files10.
 A notable feature was the R/C Battle mode introduced in later versions, which included soccer and battle ball mini-games that some consider an early predecessor to games like Rocket League11.

-One user on the Steam Community noted that the game was “the innovator of car-soccer (like Rocket League)”11, a claim that speaks to its lasting influence on vehicular sports games despite its budget origins.
+A Steam Community user described the game’s R/C Soccer mode as an early innovator of car-soccer “like Rocket League”11, pointing to its arguable influence on the vehicular sports subgenre despite the game’s budget origins.
 The game also featured various cheats, including a money cheat that only worked if the player name was set to “i cheat” (case insensitive)10.

 Reception